twoChar/chek/README.md

 3- The app uses [countryflagsapi](https://countryflagsapi.com) for flag images.

 4- The app retreives most recent available image of aircraft from [JetPhotos](http://jetphotos.com/).
+Link is retreived from [hexdb.io API](https://hexdb.io/).

 5-The app uses [LeafletJs](https://leafletjs.com/) with [OpenStreetMap](https://www.openstreetmap.org/) for the map.